Recruitment and Hiring Procedures - Staff Positions

 Here you will find the procedures that the University requires its managers to use when recruiting and hiring new employees.
 Also, you will find many documents and other resources offered to help you conduct professional, fair and complete interviews, as well as the forms needed to legally recruit and hire new employees.
 The procedures, resources and forms are integral parts of the University's Affirmative Action Plan and commitment to good-faith efforts.
 Everyone conducting or assisting with the recruitment and hiring process must espouse the procedures outlined in this document.
 Noncompliance with these procedures may result in the termination of a particular recruitment and hiring process.

-As of January 2009, we are implementing a new recruitment process.
-The general details of the new procedure can be found in this attached memorandum to all hiring managers.
+The general details of the our recruitment procedure can be found in this attached memorandum for all hiring managers.
 Please note, we no longer accept forms Part I and Part II.

 CUA is an Equal Opportunity and Affirmative Action Employer.
 For questions related to the recruitment of minorities, veterans and persons with disabilities please contact the Office of Human Resources at extension 5050.